waldrain/waldrain.github.io/pv.md

 ### East

-Second set of four panels in series along the east-facing roof ridge:
+Second set of four panels in series along the east-facing roof ridge for 196 euro, 2 eur/W:

 Panel data: